thoughtbot/superglue/docs/shaping.md

 Conventional Rails wisdom discourages excessive view logic, but `.props` templates don't have the usual structural markup that you'd find with ERB templates.
 Its not uncommon to see more logic in your views.

 !!! note
 You can think of `.props` as a presentational layer for your React components.
-We keep most of the UI state on the server the simplify the amount of Javascript we need.
+We keep most of the UI state on the server the simplify the amount of JavaScript we need.

 ```ruby
 daily_events = @events